 I’m very excited to share this recipe for a number of reasons, but mostly because it’s one of my favorite fall and winter dinners EVER.
-It’s comforting and hearty but still reasonably healthy, and a great way to turn a humble acorn squash into a delicious and really different dinner.
+It’s comforting and hearty, and a great way to turn a humble acorn squash into a delicious and really different dinner.
 This is one gets serious thumbs up from my friends whenever I make it, and that’s a pretty good measure to me.

 The lamb is cooked with traditional Moroccan spices- cinnamon, paprika, and cumin- and studded with fresh mint, pine nuts and dates.
 The blend of savory, spicy and sweet flavors, as well as the different temperatures and textures, is what really makes this recipe a winner.